ILLIXR/ILLIXR/docs/monado_integration_dataflow.md

     application GL context.
 This is done at OpenXR session creation time, where ILLIXR is initialized.
 Note that, logically, ILLIXR is initialized during OpenXR instance creation,
-    or is otherwise running at the background all the time.
+    or is otherwise running in the background all the time.
-Currently, ILLIXR is initilized at session creation time, since ILLIXR only supports single
+Currently, ILLIXR is initialized at session creation time, since ILLIXR only supports single
     OpenXR session, and requires a user application GL context upon initialization,

 The current ILLIXR integration for Monado is a temporary solution and has some drawbacks caused